vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/034/07_samIM_paNerajati.md

 Thus by their interpr. durgá- is a desirable, fortress-like location for the offending people, but they can’t hold onto it.
 But durgá- is always otherwise an undesirable place, where no one wants to be -- where we wish Indra to send our enemies (VII.25.2) but from which we want to be rescued.
 I therefore think that the point of this clause is that Indra’s antagonists get confined to such a place and therefore caná does not have a negative sense here.
 Twice loc. durgé is followed by cid ‘even’ (VIII.27.18, 93.10), and durgé caná here may be a variant of this usage.
 Although he unfortunately does not discuss this passage, Klein’s general disc. of caná (DGRV I.285-92) as essentially borrowing negative value from the negative contexts in which it’s ordinarily found allows for an original underlying positive value ‘even’.

-The publ. tr. should be slightly altered to “Even in a (place) …,” though I’m not sure what sense ‘even’ adds -- perhaps that not only are the people confined but they are confined in a really nasty place.
+The published translation should be slightly altered to “Even in a (place) …,” though I’m not sure what sense ‘even’ adds -- perhaps that not only are the people confined but they are confined in a really nasty place.